boazsegev/facil.io/README.md

 After years in [Ruby land](https://www.ruby-lang.org/en/) I decided to learn [Rust](https://www.rust-lang.org), only to re-discover that I actually quite enjoy writing in C and that C's reputation as "unsafe" or "hard" is undeserved and hides C's power.

-So I decided to brush up my C programming skills.
-My purpose is to, eventually, implement my Ruby [Iodine](https://github.com/boazsegev/iodine) project (an alternative to [EventMachine](https://github.com/eventmachine/eventmachine), which is a wonderful library with what I feel to be a horrid API) in C, making it both faster and allowing it to support way more concurrent connections.
+So I decided to brush up my C programming skills... like an old man tinkering with his childhood tube box (radio), I tend to come back to the question of the server reactor design.

 Anyway, Along the way I wrote:

 ## [`libasync`](lib/libasync.h) - A native POSIX (`pthread`) thread pool.

- `libasync` is a simple thread pool that uses POSIX threads.
+ `libasync` is a simple thread pool that uses POSIX threads (and could be easily ported).

  It uses a combination of a pipe (for wakeup signals) and mutexes (for managing the task queue).
 I found it more performant then using conditional variables and more portable then using signals (which required more control over the process then an external library should require).